 We acknowledge that this pipeline is an approximation of gold human judgment.
 We expect errors to be predominantly false negatives, i.e., valid translations excluded by conservative filtering, which would lead to slight underestimates of model accuracy rather than inflated scores.

-We verify that the benchmark is tractable by evaluating EuroLLM $1.7$B \cite{martins2025eurollm9btechnicalreport}, a similarly sized multilingual model, which achieves an accuracy of $61.1\%$.
-This is notably higher than our final model's performance, which we attribute to the difference in pretraining data size: EuroLLM $1.7$B is trained on $4$T tokens, compared to our $37$B.
+A risk when constructing a benchmark is that it is too difficult for a model to achieve decent scores.
+Therefore, we verify that the benchmark is tractable by evaluating EuroLLM $1.7$B \cite{martins2025eurollm9btechnicalreport}, a similarly sized multilingual model.
+EuroLLM $1.7$B achieves an accuracy of $61.1\%$, verifying that the benchmark is tractable.
+While this is significantly higher than our final model's performance, this comparison is limited due to the significant difference in pretraining data size: EuroLLM $1.7$B is trained on $4$T tokens, compared to our $37$B.